LastPatriot/aws-eks-terraform-for-retail-sample-app/developer-config-and-guide/README.md

 This section details the setup for a read-only developer IAM user.

-**Read-Only Developer IAM User Setup:**

-"To ensure secure access for development and monitoring, a dedicated IAM user with read-only permissions for EKS resources is configured.
+To ensure secure access for development and monitoring, a dedicated IAM user with read-only permissions for EKS resources is configured.

 **A. IAM User Creation:**